sjaakbanaan/untappd-data-visualised/README.md

 - 15-06-2024: v2.2.0 Added the 'tagged_friends' filter to the overview + bug fixes
 - 25-11-2024: v2.2.1 Add the option to filter by beer type, improved country overlay on MapBox maps + bug fixes
 - 25-11-2024: v2.3.0 Fixed a date range bug + added sort option to Beer type chart, sortable by 'total results' and 'beer type'
-- 25-11-2024: v2.3.1 Fixed the issue with only 3 items in the top 10 list and prep for the 'Wrapped' option that's coming soon +  cleanup
+- 25-11-2024: v2.3.1 Fixed the issue with only 3 items in the top 10 list and prep for the 'Wrappd' option that's coming soon +  cleanup
+- 10-12-2024: v2.3.1 New default font + more prep for Wrappd

 ## Future wishes